Insurance for California landscape license contractors

 Like all contractors in the state, landscaping contractors must pass two exams to obtain a license: a law and business exam and a trade exam.

 The law and business exam will test you on business management and construction law.
-This exam includes eight major sections:
+This exam includes the following sections:

 - Business organization and licensing